Amakoye/apa-interview/README.md

 ## Code improvements

 Below are the things I would do to improve the following code base:

-1: Proper project setup and modularising it further, each folder have a specific role, for instance utils for all my utility funcions, theme for theming engine and setup, components for reusable components accros the application, etc. 2.
-Proper Error handling and feedback, that is showing loading states and error messages when necessary.
-3. Perfomance optimization, with methods including but not limited to Code splitting, memoization and lazy loading
+1. **Proper project setup and modularization**:

+   - Organize the project into specific folders with clearly defined roles.
+   - Example folder structure:
+     - `utils/`: For utility functions.
+     - `theme/`: For theming engine and setup.
+     - `components/`: For reusable components across the application.

+2. **Proper error handling and feedback**:

+   - Implement loading states and error messages to improve user experience.

+3. **Performance optimization**:
+   - Techniques such as code splitting, memoization, and lazy loading to enhance performance.